cpwardell/FiNGS/README.md

 python3 FiNGS.py -n /path/to/normal.bam -t /path/to/tumor.bam -v /path/to/somaticvariants.vcf
 ```

-FiNGS will create a directory called "results" containing the following files, where "date" is the time of execution expressed as a string e.g. "20180420155129" 2018/04/20 15:51:59 local time.
+FiNGS will create a directory called "results" containing the following files, where "date" is the time of execution expressed as a string e.g. "20180420155129" is 2018/04/20 15:51:59 local time.

 + `filtered.results.date.vcf`
 A VCF containing the filtering results.
 Descriptions of the filters used and their threshold values are stored in the header, and PASS/fail status stored in the FILTER column of each record